seacowz/epg-mapping/README.md

 # Bay Area OTA EPG Mapping for Jellyfin

-This repository builds a smaller XMLTV guide for over-the-air television in the San Francisco Bay Area and San Jose.
+This repository builds an XMLTV guide for over-the-air television in the San Francisco Bay Area and San Jose.
 It is designed for a Jellyfin server using an HDHomeRun tuner.

 The HDHomeRun supplies the live channels and television streams directly to Jellyfin.
 Guide listings come separately from the free United States XMLTV feed published by [IPTV-EPG.org](https://iptv-epg.org/guides).
-The filter in this repository downloads that large feed, keeps the selected channel IDs, applies any required schedule offsets, and creates a compact XMLTV file for Jellyfin.
+The filter in this repository downloads that large US feed, keeps the selected channel IDs, applies any required schedule offsets, then creates a compact XMLTV file for Jellyfin.

 ```text